MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 description: "Summary: Use this topic to learn more about the Privileged Access Management feature in Office 365"
 ---

+> [!IMPORTANT]
+> This topic covers deployment and configuration for a public beta feature only currently available in Office 365 E5 and Advanced Compliance SKUs.

 # Privileged Access Management in Office 365
 Privileged Access Management (PAM) allows more granular access control over privileged admin tasks in Office 365.
 Users can request Just-In-Time (JIT) access to complete privileged tasks through an approval workflow that is highly scoped and time bound.
 This gives the users Just-Enough-Access (JEA) to perform the task at hand.
 Enabling PAM in Office 365 will enable your organization to operate with Zero Standing Privilege and provide a layer of defense against vulnerabilities arising because of such standing administrative access.